heviane/dio-clone-chatGPT/docs/node-package.json.md

-# Getting Started with Node
+# Configuration

+The "**package.json**" file is a manifest file used in **Javascript** projects.
+It contains information about the project, its dependencies, execution scripts, metadata, and other important settings.

 ## Configuration: Create a `package.json` file

 If you don't already have one, create a `package.json` file in your project's root directory.
 You can do this by running `npm init` and following the prompts.

-## Configuration

-The "**package.json**" file is a manifest file used in **Node.js** projects.
-It contains information about the project, its dependencies, execution scripts, metadata, and other important settings.

-## Configuration "scripts" (for execution)
+## Configuration: "scripts" (for execution)

 "node: bad option: --watch" error when using the "watch" option.
 Possible cause: The "--watch" option is not recognized by the version of Node.js in use.